 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from such estimates.
-Significant accounting estimates reflected in the Group's financial statements include (i) revenue recognition, (ii) provision for credit losses of accounts receivable and contract assets, customer deposits, other receivables recorded in prepayments and other current assets and amounts due from related parties, (iii) assessment for impairment of long-lived assets, (vi) useful lives of property and equipment and intangible assets, (vii) and provision for income tax and valuation allowance for deferred tax assets.
+Significant accounting estimates reflected in the Group's financial statements include (i) revenue recognition, (ii) provision for credit losses of accounts receivable and contract assets, customer deposits, other receivables recorded in prepayments and other current assets and amounts due from related parties, (iii) assessment for impairment of long-lived assets, intangible assets and goodwill, (iv) fair value of financial instruments, (v) valuation and recognition of share-based compensation expenses, (vi) useful lives of property and equipment and intangible assets, (vii) and provision for income tax and valuation allowance for deferred tax assets.